tlinkowski/UniJ/README.md

 -   change the dependency to [`pl.tlinkowski.unij.bundle.jdk11`](subprojects/bundles/pl.tlinkowski.unij.bundle.jdk11)
 -   or remove UniJ altogether (will be a simple matter of replacing all occurrences of `UniLists` with `List`, etc.)

+PS.
+See [sample end-user projects](subprojects/samples/enduser) for an example.

 ### Library Maintainers Targeting JDK 8

 If you're a library maintainer targeting JDK 8, you also can't use JDK 9's